 FEMP has calculated that the required ENERGY STAR-qualified air-cooled ice machine saves money if priced no more than $1,581 (in 2018 dollars) above the less efficient model.
 The best available model saves up to $1,648.
 Table 1 compares three types of air-cooled ice machines and calculates the lifetime cost savings of purchasing efficient models.
 Federal purchasers can assume products that meet ENERGY STAR efficiency requirements are life cycle cost-effective.

 |Table 1.
 Lifetime Savings for Efficient Air-Cooled Ice Machine Models|

 |Performance||Best Available||ENERGY STAR||Less Efficient|

-Annual Ice Production: Assumes an air-cooled ice machine producing 400 pounds of ice per day, 250 days per year.
+Annual Ice Production: Assumes an air-cooled ice machine produces 250 lb of ice per day, 250 days per year, duty cycle of 75%.

-Energy Consumption Rate: A measure of kilowatt hours used per 100 pounds of ice made.
+Energy Consumption Rate: A measure of kilowatt hours used per 100 lb of ice made.